-Kiyomizu Temple - Meaning 'Pure Water Temple', Kiyomizu is one of the most celebrated temples of Japan and houses the Jishu Shrine dedicated to the deity of love.
-A highlight is the Hondo's veranda which is perched over the hillside, offering spectacular woodland vistas.
+Kiyomizu Temple - Meaning 'Pure Water Temple', Kiyomizu is one of the most celebrated temples of Japan and houses the Jishu Shrine, dedicated to the deity of love.
+The temple is famous for its wooden balcony, jutting out 13 metres above the hillside.
+The numerous cherry and maple trees below offer a beautiful sea of colours in spring and autumn.